ClearRainLabs/ClearRain/README.md

   - decentralized storage so network participants will control the data they create

 This is not a typical whitepaper.
 We do not focus on *what* we are building because we are not sure yet.
 We think that great products and inventions come as the result of tinkering, not from an immutable plan that some genius created.
 So this paper is focused on *why* we are trying to create an open standard for online communities and *how* we may design it.
-In the scenario that nothing we create works or gains traction, we hope to at the very least spark a more informed conversation around online communities.
+  - main function of writing is to organize our thoughts, get feedback, and eventually publish this to hopefully spark a more informed conversation around online communities.

 ## Background